Mutikedzi/EEE4022S-Simulations/README.md

 # Running Codes

-# New Call Arrival Rate  Ploting
+# Effect of New Call Arrival Rate  Ploting
 Run "Arrival_new_call.mlx" and "Service_new_call.mlx" first on LiveScript and then run the following code on the command window:

 To get Probabilities: